Eponaaaa/service-FEC-mary/README.md

 - in the root directory type "npm run start"

 III.
 If you need to make changes to the React files:
-- in the root directory type "npm run build" then "npm run watch" to have babel compile the files as they change
+- in the root directory type "npm run build" then "npm run watch" to have babel compile the files as they change.